stac-utils/pystac/docs/api.rst

 Item Spec
 ---------

-These classes are representations of the `Item Spec <https://github.com/radiantearth/stac-spec/tree/v1.0.0-beta.2/item-spec>`_.
+These classes are representations of the :stac-spec:`Item Spec <item-spec>`.

 Item
 ~~~~